Wit-Ace-Hackathon/FoodieS/README.md

 ## Project roadmap

 The project currently does the following things.
--Search for food according to pincode.
+-Search for food according to pincode. <br>
--Become a Seller by selling the extra food.
+-Become a Seller by selling the extra food.<br>
--Read blogs and gain knowledge on sustainability.
+-Read blogs and gain knowledge on sustainability.<br>

 See below for our proposed schedule on next steps after Call for Code 2021 submission.